 Similarly you can force the next histogram to begin with a specified fillstyle.
 If the fillstyle is set to pattern, then the pattern used for filling will be incremented automatically.

-The at <x-coord> option only applies to column-stacked histograms.
+The at < x-coord> option sets the x coordinate position of the following histogram to < x-coord>.
+For example